 For people who need a refresher, however, the Dark Ritual in Origins was a "major" plot choice that was played up as huge and serious business.
 By Inquisition, however -- like so many other choices in Dragon Age -- it turned out to be not much of a big deal.

 Not to attack Bioware, but Dragon Age -- unlike the Mass Effect franchise -- is pretty famous for backing out of plot decisions.
 A lot of fans were angry and disappointed about this over the years, but it kept happening because Dragon Age: Origins was never meant to be a series.
-It was created with the assumption that it would never be that popular (its gay and bisexual characters probably being a huge part of that), and so, without them having planned ahead of time, it was hard to follow up on those plot choices.
+It was created with the assumption that it would never be that popular (bisexual characters probably being a huge part of that), and so, without them having planned ahead of time, it was hard to follow up on those plot choices.